rajewsky-lab/openst/docs/examples/adult_mouse/preprocessing_sequencing.md

     --sample-sheet /openst/data/0_sample_sheets/230616_NR_FC_ST_72_76_AT_01.csv
 ```

-We obtained `fastq` files that will be used for the rest of the pipeline, that you can download from [here](https://zenodo).
+We obtained `fastq` files that will be used for the rest of the pipeline (a link will be available soon).
 Once you download these files, you can move them anywhere in your filesystem.
 We assume that you have opened a terminal,
 and you have browsed to your home directory.
 From there, create a folder `openst_e13_demo`; browse inside, and create
 another folder `data`.
 Then, copy the folder with the `fastq` files in here.
 You should have a structure like: